 Involves the techniques required to make various non-adhesive book structures with exposed spines, decorative stitches, stub sewings, pockets and fasteners.
 Students are required to make to design, cost, record the making process, and prepare samples, develop design ideas, make a non-adhesive binding and compile research and other evidence for subsequent assessment.
 Students should have completed level 1 or have equivalent skills before beginning this unit.

 The 2 units for Level 2 can be completed in any order.

 For all Level 1 & 2 course dates offered by Owl Barn Studio please go to the Workshops and Courses page

 City & Guilds is one of the oldest vocational educational organisations in the UK and is the only body to offer qualifications in Craft Bookbinding.
 Qualifications are regulated on OFQUAL - the Office of Qualifications and Examination Regulations.
 Assessments are carried out by the C&G's accredited Assessment Centre, Shepherds Bookbinders Ltd. The curriculum was revised in 2012 to meet modern bindery requirements.

-By linking our courses to City & Guilds we are able to offer students the opportunity to gain an internationally recognised City & Guilds Award or Certificate and the satisfaction of achieving an independently assessed level of competence.
+Students who gain an internationally recognised City & Guilds Award or Certificate have the satisfaction of achieving an independently assessed level of competence.

 For details regarding level 3 and above please contact Shepherds